Universality in driven open quantum matter: Overarching principles in- and out of equilibrium

-That is, the dissipative gap is the minimal distance of the dispersion relation from the real axis in the complex $\omega$ plane.
-Instead, for a closed system with a purely real dispersion relation, the spectral gap should be defined in terms of the minimal distance from the imaginary axis~\cite{altland2021prx}, and it is just the usual mass term that should be tuned to zero to access criticality~\cite{cardy1996scaling,Zinn-Justin,Kamenev2023}.
 For our example of a driven and open condensate, on the Gaussian level, the spectral gap is thus given by $r_d$ in the symmetric phase, and the mean-field critical point at $r_d = 0$ corresponds to a zero of the spectral gap.
-The calculation of corrections to mean-field theory in a loop expansion involves integrals over products of Green's functions~\cite{Zinn-Justin}.
+The calculation of corrections to mean-field theory in a loop expansion involves integrals over products of Green's functions \cite{Zinn-Justin}.
 At the mean-field critical point $r_d = 0$, the retarded and advanced Green's functions exhibit canonical critical scaling, $G^R(\omega, \mathbf{q}) = G^A(\omega, \mathbf{q})^{*} = 1/P^R(\omega, \mathbf{q}) = 1/[\omega - q^2/(2 m)] \sim 1/q^2$, which can lead to infrared (IR) divergencies, i.e., divergencies of momentum integrals for $q \to 0$.
-In the framework of the RG, such IR divergencies drive the RG flow at criticality towards the universal scaling regime which encodes corrections to mean-field critical exponents~\cite{cardy1996scaling}.
+In the framework of the RG, such IR divergencies drive the RG flow at criticality towards the universal scaling regime which encodes corrections to mean-field critical exponents \cite{cardy1996scaling}.
 In contrast, a finite spectral gap implies the absence of zero modes of $P^R$, i.e., $\abs{\omega(\mathbf{q})} \neq 0$ for all momenta $\mathbf{q}$, and, consequently, the absence of infrared divergencies.